bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Restores a change.

-The request body does not need to include a link:#restore-input[ RestoreInput] entity if no review comment is added.
+The request body does not need to include a `RestoreInput` entity if no review comment is added.

 _Request_
 ```